 How Bot Manager Works

-Akamai Bot Manager gives you unparalleled bot protection via four powerful capabilities (click to jump to any selection):
+Akamai Bot Manager gives you unparalleled bot protection via four powerful capabilities:

 1. Edge deployment